 "Never in a million years did I think anything like this would happen to me," says Andrew.
 "I'm thankful to everybody at Doylestown Hospital for looking for things that some may have overlooked, and for reacting as fast as they did."

 "The nurses were super attentive, and Dr. Auteri made me feel comfortable," adds Andrew.
 "He told me exactly what was going on.
 I was so glad to have Dr. Auteri and his partner, Dr. McClurken, for follow-up care.
 The whole team was there for me from start to finish."

 Doylestown Health even followed up with Andrew at home with a visit from a cardiac surgery CVICU nurse (with over 20 years of open heart experience), who checks on patients in their home after their hospital discharge.

-Andrew continues to focus on recovery.
-He participates in Doylestown Hospital's medically monitored Cardiac Rehabilitation program and has quit smoking.
+As part of his recovery, Andrew participated in Doylestown Health's medically monitored Cardiac Rehabilitation program and quit smoking.

 "I feel good," he says.

 About Doylestown Health's Heart Institute